Buy Tamiflu Online

 - Watch breathing and alertness, not only temperature.

-- Call for help if vomiting prevents drinking or symptoms worsen fast.
+- Call for help if vomiting prevents drinking or symptoms worsen rapidly.

-I start feeling better fast—can I stop early?
+I start feeling better quickly — can I stop early?

 Related Pages